maximebochon/tips/oracle-weblogic.md

 &nbsp;

-Activate the debug mode permanently on a local domain:
+:construction: Activate the debug mode permanently on a local domain:
 - open the `setDomainEnv.sh` file for the domain
 - locate and uncomment the following lines:
 ```